 - Steering mechanisms

 - Truck coupling devices

 Trucking companies may also employ third parties to maintain and repair their trucks.
 These businesses may also be liable for injuries caused by improper maintenance.
 You must name them as defendants to hold them responsible, so having an attorney who can help you identify all possible parties to a claim is vital.

 Defective Truck Design And Truck Parts

 Not only do truck drivers and trucking companies have a duty to ensure that you are not hurt by a dangerous truck, but designers and manufacturers must also protect against semi-truck defects.
 Given the fact that trucks travel tens of thousands of miles every year, truck accidents are inevitable; when a truck is designed or manufactured defectively, the risk to you and your family increases.

 Common design and manufacturing defects in trucks can impact many parts, including tires, mirrors, brake systems, underride protection and more.

 Proving A Semi-Truck Defect Case

 Cases involving defective truck parts are often called product liability claims.
 In a product liability claim involving a semi-truck defect, you must prove that you were injured by a defective product put on the market by a business, and to obtain the fullest recovery possible, you must name all possible defendants in your case.
 This means you must locate and name the designer, manufacturer, distributor, salesperson and any business that engaged in the sale, manufacture or design of a truck.
-This can be nearly impossible to do on your own, which is why it is important to turn to our seasoned trucking accident lawyers as soon as you can.
+This can be nearly impossible to do on your own, which is why it is important to turn to our seasoned trucking accident lawyer as soon as you can.